stencilproject/Stencil/docs/builtins.rst

       {% endfor %}
     </ul>

-It can also iterate over ranges, tuple elements, structs and classes stored properties (using ``Mirror``).
+It can also iterate over ranges, tuple elements, structs' and classes' stored properties (using ``Mirror``).

-You can iterate over range literals created using ``0...N`` syntax, both in ascending and descending order:
+You can iterate over range literals created using ``N...M`` syntax, both in ascending and descending order:

 .. code-block:: html+django